IBM/watsonx-chatbot-lab/docs/README.md

 # Introduction

-## watsonx-chatbot-course
+## watsonx-chatbot-lab

 Welcome to our workshop!
-In this workshop we'll be using [watsonx][watsonx] to accomplish build a chatbot in less then an hour!.
+In this workshop we'll be using [watsonx][watsonx] to accomplish build a chatbot in less then an hour!

 The goals of this workshop are: